ewilsey/MART441/HW-3/readme.md

 #Homework assignment issues and how I managed them:
  I could not add an image as the background because it covers the DOM.
- Attempting to use the hero-image format doesn't work either because the image is not showing up even though I replicated the link, style.css and div from HW-1.
+ Attempting to use the hero-image format from HW-1 does the same, but looks better in comparison to using a fullscreen background.
+Will try adjusting placement.